matrix-org/synapse/docs/development/room-dag-concepts.md

 ### Floating outlier

 A floating `outlier` is an arbitrary floating event in the DAG (as opposed to being inline with the current DAG).
-This happens when it the event doesn't have any `prev_events` or fake `prev_events` that don't exist.
+This happens when an event doesn't have any `prev_events` or has `prev_events` that don't exist.

 ## State groups